ghoneycutt/puppet-module-facter/README.md

     value: 'puppetmaster'
   location:
     value: 'RNB'
-    file: 'location.txt'
+    file: 'place'
 </pre>

-The above configuration in Hiera would produce `/etc/facter/facts.d/facts.txt` with the following content.
+The above configuration in Hiera would produce `/etc/facter/facts.d/role.txt` with the following content.
 <pre>
 role=puppetmaster
 </pre>

-It would also produce `/etc/facter/facts.d/location.txt` with the following content.
+It would also produce `/etc/facter/facts.d/place.txt` with the following content.
 <pre>
 location=RNB
 </pre>